MicrosoftDocs/edge-developer/microsoft-edge/webview2/webview2-api-reference.md

 The Microsoft Edge WebView2 control enables you to host web content in your application using [Microsoft Edge (Chromium)](https://www.microsoftedgeinsider.com) as the rendering engine.
 For more information, navigate to [Overview of Microsoft Edge WebView2](./index.md) and [Get Started with WebView2](./get-started/win32.md).

-Select the Languages and Framework of WebView2 you would like to use form the following list.
+Select the Languages and Framework of WebView2 you would like to use from the following list.

 ## Languages and Frameworks